Deformations of the Lie-Poisson sphere of a compact semisimple Lie algebra: Some standard Lie theoretical results

 The symplectic leaves of the Poisson manifold $(\mathfrak{g}^*,\pi_{\mathfrak{g}})$ are the coadjoint orbits.
 For $\xi\in\mathfrak{g}^*$, denote by $(O_{\xi},\Omega_{\xi})$ the symplectic leaf through $\xi$, by $G_{\xi}\subset G$ the stabilizer of $\xi$ and by $\mathfrak{g}_{\xi}\subset \mathfrak{g}$ the Lie algebra of $G_{\xi}$.
 The pullback of $\Omega_{\xi}$ to $G$, via the map $g\mapsto Ad_g^{\dagger}(\xi)$, is $d\widetilde{\xi}$, where $\widetilde{\xi}\in \Omega^1(G)$ is the left invariant extension of $\xi$.

-The adjoint and the coadjoint representations are isomorphic, the Killing form gives an intertwining map between the two.
+The adjoint representation is isomorphic to the coadjoint representation; an isomorphism between them is induced by the Killing form.
 We restate here some standard results about the adjoint action in terms of the coadjoint (as a reference see section 3.2 in \cite{DK}).
-We are interested especially in the set $\mathfrak{g}^{*\mathrm{reg}}$ of \textbf{regular} elements.
+We are interested especially in the set $\mathfrak{g}^{*}_{\mathrm{reg}}$ of \textbf{regular} elements.
 An element $\xi\in\mathfrak{g}^*$ is regular if and only if it satisfies any of the following equivalent conditions: \begin{itemize} \item $\mathfrak{g}_{\xi}$ is a maximal abelian subalgebra; \item the leaf $O_{\xi}$ has maximal dimension among all leaves; \item $G_{\xi}$ is a maximal torus in $G$. \end{itemize}